2023 Solar Incentives Guide for Montrose, CO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" generally refers to financial incentives designed to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Some incentives may be provided via the state of Colorado, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+The term "solar incentives" broadly refers to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+These incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the state of Colorado and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

-To more fully understand how the ITC could apply to you, get in touch with your local Montrose solar panel installer and request more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Montrose solar panel installer to get more information.